-These include oregano, thyme, garlic, ginger, pau d'arco (can find in tea form at any health store), echinacea, manuka honey, horseradish, cinnamon, onions, grapefruit seed extract, eucalyptus, cumin, olive leaf, apple cider vinegar, turmeric, cabbage, fermented foods (not beer and wine)
+These include oregano, thyme, garlic, ginger, pau d'arco (can find in tea form at any health store), echinacea, manuka honey, horseradish, cinnamon, onions, grapefruit seed extract, eucalyptus, cumin, olive leaf, apple cider vinegar, turmeric, cabbage, fermented foods (not including beer and wine, unfortunately).

 4. Avoid these mucous forming foods that aid harmful bacteria:

 The following are foods that are hospitable to bad bacteria like E. Coli, and that create phlegm and mucous throughout the respiratory tract and the joints.
 They make you foggy, fatigued, and prone to runny noses or skin irritations or an achy body:

 Sugar, Alcohol, Dairy (including yogurt), Processed / chemical foods, Fried and greasy food

 I know you’re busy, but try to get into the habit of making your own fresh food.
 Who knows what is hiding in your take out food.
 Unless you eat at a restaurant that carefully sources their food, what you will get is low quality mass produced food with a long shelf life, high sodium, preservatives, and lots of sugar.